 4. Be a thought leader.

 One of the keys to success in any field is establishing yourself as a thought leader—that is, a trusted resource for valuable information and expert advice.
 To accomplish this, you’ve got to, well, provide valuable information and expert advice.
 And the best way to do that is to start a blog, maintain active social media channels, send a regular email newsletter, and host classes and workshops that are of value to your ideal patients.
-As WebPT’s Melissa Hughes writes here, “community events are a great way to draw potential patients to your clinic—especially if your practice is in a small town or a tight-knit community.”
+As WebPT’s Melissa Hughes writes in this blog post, “community events are a great way to draw potential patients to your clinic—especially if your practice is in a small town or a tight-knit community.”
 But, even practices in larger cities with more loose-knit communities can benefit from bringing people together to learn something new.

 There you have it: everything you need to know about discovering and marketing your niche.
 Do you think having a niche specialty helps you better promote the rehab therapy field?
 Are you considering branching out into a niche—or expanding your current one?
 Tell us your thoughts in the comment section below.